C2DH/miller/README.md

     POSTGRES_DB=your db user
     POSTGRES_PASSWORD=your db pass

-From the folder where the Makefile is, run:

-    make run-dev

-to initialize or restart the postgres database defined in the docker-compose file.
+Docker compose file used for development is `docker/docker-compose.dev.yml` and as you see expose postgres to the port 54320 and redis to port 63790.
+This comes in handy if we want to use those services with external software (eg pgadmin).
+This allows also to use management commands outside of docker.
-Finally, run migration and check that the system is working properly:
+For instance, we might run django migration command to check that the system is working properly:

     ENV=development pipenv run ./manage.py migrate

 ## run!
+Using docker for devlopment, from the folder where the Makefile is, run:

+    ENV=development make run-dev

 Using pipenv:

     ENV=development pipenv run ./manage.py runserver